To Get the Best Price, This Is When to Book Your Flight

 Cheapest day of the week to fly

-According to travel booking site Hopper, flying midweek will score you the best prices.
-Tuesday and Wednesday are typically the cheapest days to fly domestically.
+Tuesday and Wednesday are typically the cheapest days to fly domestically, according to travel-booking site Hopper.
 For international travel, midweek is the cheapest time to fly.
 Hopper recommends departing earlier in the week (between Monday and Wednesday) and returning later in the week (between Tuesday and Thursday) for international flights.

 How to find the best airfare deals

-When searching for airfares, there are ways to fiddle with your dates, filters, and other search tools that could help you land on a more attractive flight price.
+When searching for airfares, you can fiddle with your dates, filters, and other search tools that could help you land a more attractive flight price.

 Explore different dates with a flight search tool

-There are plenty of flight search tools out there, but the one that’s often the most comprehensive (by our estimation) is Google Flights.
+Plenty of flight search tools exist, but the one that’s often the most comprehensive (by our estimation) is Google Flights.
 Its best feature is the Calendar tool, which allows travelers to see the full range of airfares over the course of each month.
 Google Flights is a search tool—not a booking tool—so travelers use it to find the flights and airfares that work for them but then book directly with the airline.

-Google Flights also recently developed a new tool that will let you know when is the cheapest time to book your flight.
-For awhile now Google has been letting users know whether airfares are low, typical, or high compared with historical averages.
-But more recenty, for flights and routes that Google has enough data to confidently do so, the platform will also let users know what time frames have traditionally been the cheapest for the flights they’re searching (as long as they’re flights and routes that Google has enough data on).
+Google Flights also recently developed a new tool that will let you know the cheapest time to book your flight.
+For a while now, Google has been letting users know whether airfares are low, typical, or high compared with historical averages.
+But more recently, the platform will let users know what time frames have traditionally been the cheapest for the flights they’re searching (as long as they’re flights and routes that Google has enough data on).
 So, for instance, it will let you know that the cheapest time to book similar trips is two months prior to departure, and whether you’re currently in the ideal booking period for the most affordable airfare.
 “Or you might learn that prices have usually dropped closer to take-off, so you decide to wait before booking,” Google said in a statement.

 As useful as Google Flights is, it never hurts to cross-check against other sites like Kayak, Skyscanner, or Momondo.